MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 This is the world, the world is dark.
 Spotlight on me, this is how you look in spirit.

+freestyle

+bring up the Cross.
+They will write on it people that they will bring to youth.

 Salt and light